All Episodes

 The Limbaugh Institute for Advanced Conservative Studies, a thrill and a delight to be with you.

-Telephone number 800 282-2882 and the email address rush at EIB net.com.
+Telephone number 800-282-2882 and the email address rush at EIBnet.com.

-They ruled that the standards which were to go into effect next year did not properly assess the risk to the environment and failed to include heavier SUVs and trucks among several other deficiencies the court found.
+They ruled that the standards, which were to go into effect next year, did not properly assess the risk to the environment and failed to include heavier SUVs and trucks, among several other deficiencies the court found.

-The decision resulted from a lawsuit filed by eleven states and environmentalist wacko groups who had argued that federal regulators ignored the effects of carbon dioxide emissions when calculating fuel economy standards for light trucks.
+The decision resulted from a lawsuit filed by 11 states and environmentalist wacko groups who had argued that federal regulators ignored the effects of carbon dioxide emissions when calculating fuel economy standards for light trucks.

 The new mileage standards announced in March of 2006 required an increase in average fuel economy for all passenger trucks sold in this country from 22.2 miles per gallon to 23.5 miles per gallon by 2010.

-Filed last year, the suit sought to force the National Highway Traffic Safety Administration to recalculate its mileage standards from scratch, with carbon dioxide emissions taken into account as a major factor in the agency's analysis.
+Filed last year, the suit sought to force the National Highway Traffic Safety Administration to recalculate its mileage standards from scratch with carbon dioxide emissions taken into account as a major factor in the agency's analysis.

-So let me let me try to translate this.
+So let me try to translate this.

-Now, this Ninth Circuit happens to be the most overturned circuit in the country, so we'll just have to wait and see if this uh because it'll go to the Supreme Court now and and uh we'll see what happens if they uh if they decide to take it.
+So we'll just have to wait and see if this, because it'll go to the Supreme Court now, and we'll see what happens if they decide to take it.

-It opens with Clinton huffing on a treadmill envisioning a double cheeseburger.
+It opens with Clinton huffing on a treadmill, envisioning a double cheeseburger.

-And the point exercising is hard, an announcer in tones.
+And the point, exercising is hard, an announcer in tones.

 And the announcer says the dancing is hard.